snap-stanford/ringo/doc/source/reference/multimodal.rst

 MMNets can be loaded from a :class:`TTable`, using functions :func:`LoadModeNetToNet` and :func:`LoadCrossNetToNet`.

+An :class:`TMMNet` can also be converted into a :class:`TNEANet`, using the :meth:`~multimodal.TMMNet.ToNetwork` method (documented below), after which all the SNAP algorithms that work on regular networks can be run on it.

 The following code shows example usage of :class:`TMMNet` to construct a toy multimodal network.
 (All the methods used in this example are documented in detail below.) ::

     import snap